-- Over 20 years in the investment fund market.
+- Nearly 25 years in the investment fund market.

 - One of the largest and most experienced management companies in the Polish market.

-- Assets under management with a value is over PLN 19 billion.*
+- Assets under management with a value is more than PLN 13 billion.*

 - Years of experience in the establishment and management of Employee Pension Schemes (since 2001) and Individual Pension Accounts (since 2004).

-- The value of assets accumulated in Individual Pension Accounts maintained by Santander TFI is ca PLN 427 million.*
+- The value of assets accumulated in Individual Pension Accounts maintained by Santander TFI is almost PLN 400 million.*

-The net asset value of the subfunds of the Santander PPK SFIO may be highly volatile due to the composition of the investment portfolio.
-The subfunds may invest more than 35% of the assets in securities issued, guaranteed or secured by the State Treasury or the NBP.
+The net asset value of the Santander PPK SFIO sub-funds can be highly volatile due to the composition of the investment portfolio.
+Some sub-funds may invest more than 35% of their assets in securities issued, guaranteed or underwritten by the State Treasury or the National Bank of Poland.

 The rewards of investing in shares are also accompanied by risks.
 A description of the risk factors, financial data and information about fees and charges can be found in the prospectuses, key information documents (KIIDs) and schedules of fees and charges available in Polish at Santander.pl/TFI/documents.
 For a summary of investors' rights, see the prospectus (Chapter III, sec.
 4).